gw0/conll16st-v35-focused-rnns/README.md

 conll16st-v35-focused-rnns
 ==========================

 System implementation of the PLOS ONE paper "*Sense Classification of Shallow Discourse Relations with focused RNNs*", that follows the official CoNLL 2016 Shared Task definition.
-Implemented in Python 2.7 using Keras 1.2.2 and Numpy.
+Implemented in Python 2.7 using Keras 1.2.2 and NumPy.

 **Note:** Same implementation is used on English and Chinese datasets on word and character levels.